-The Wandle Valley is home to a number of habitats that are threatened both nationally and internationally.
-As one of only 200 chalk streams in the world, the River Wandle is an important natural resource supporting a rich variety of plant and animal species that need our help.
+As one of only 200 chalk streams in the world, the River Wandle is a globally threatened habitat that supports a variety of plant and animal species that need our help.

 Submitting wildlife records is an easy and enjoyable way to start protecting the wildlife you love on your doorstep!